datamadic/datamadic.github.io/blog/content/posts/bfs.md

 BFS expands the frontier between discovered and undiscovered vertices uniformly across the breadth of the frontier, it discovers all vertices at a distance k from s before it discovers any vertices k+1 from s.

+Concepts from BFS, and sometimes the algorithm directly, are used in numerous shortest path scenarios for both weighted and unweighed graphs.

 BFS is O(V + E).